 Comfort

 Comfort is critical when using a commercial weed eater.
-Those who use a commercial weed eater daily know how important it is to have a comfortable weed eater.
+Those who use a commercial weed eater daily know how important it is to have a comfortable string trimmer.
 These are the areas to look into what features make the weed eater comfortable.

 Durability